GinKrl/Gian-Karl-Minglana/README.md

 Welcome to my GitHub profile!
 I am a BS Information Technology student.
 I enjoy working with programming, web development, databases, and tools that make solving problems easier.

 ## **Education**
-**- 2nd Year Bachelor of Science in Information Technology**
+**- Bachelor of Science in Information Technology**
-New Era University
+- New Era University
-2024-Present
+- 2024-Present

 ## **Certifications**